ibm-cloud-docs/dns-svcs/private-endpoint.md

 # Integrating with Virtual Private Endpoint for VPC
 {: #vpe-for-dns-svcs}

 {{site.data.keyword.cloud}} Virtual Private Endpoint (VPE) for VPC enables you to connect to supported {{site.data.keyword.cloud_notm}} services from your VPC network by using IP addresses of your choosing, allocated from a subnet within your VPC.
+A {{site.data.keyword.dns_short}} VPE allows you to communicate with the control plane of {{site.data.keyword.dns_short}}.

 ## Setting up a VPE gateway for the {{site.data.keyword.dns_short}} service